 There’s the National Museum, the Slave Museum, Kwa Waterfalls, the Mary Slessor House amongst many others.

 If you happen to visit the city around the end of the year, there’s the Calabar Carnival – which has rightly been dubbed ‘Africa’s Biggest Street Party’.

-Aside these awesome attractions, crime free environment and pollution/noise free air, there is also an important wonder to see – the Obudu Cattle Ranch which is just outside the city – a wonder of a settlement right on top of an impressive set of hills, boasting temperate weather and importantly, an impressive engineering feat amongst the rocks right to the top by means of a road.
+Aside from these awesome attractions, crime-free environment and pollution/noise-free air, there is also an important wonder to see – the Obudu Cattle Ranch which is just outside the city – a wonder of a settlement right on top of an impressive set of hills, boasting temperate weather and importantly, an impressive engineering feat amongst the rocks right to the top by means of a road.

 If you land in Nigeria and have not been to Calabar, you certainly have not been to any place in Nigeria!

 Abuja is the capital city of Nigeria – the giant of Africa.

 As is it to be expected, you’ll find out that Nigeria is at its very best, in terms of all the goodies of life, luxury and comfort.
 The only challenge is that another city is right before it.

 Unlike other parts of the country – or in some of the cities shared here where potholes, bad roads and some basic lack of amenities rule supreme, it is worthy of note that living in Abuja is comparable to living anywhere in either Europe or the US.